The Todd and Tyler Radio Empire

 The Todd-n-Tyler Radio Empire is a morning drive time radio comedy and talk show based at KEZO-FM in Omaha, Nebraska.
 It features Mike Tyler and Todd Brandt.
 The show is syndicated by Westwood One and is heard in Nebraska, Kansas, Oklahoma and Idaho.
-It is currently the #1 rated morning program in the Omaha radio market.
+As of 2011 it was the #1 rated morning program in the Omaha radio market.

 Format

-Humorous comments on current events, politics, popular culture, and life events.
+The show offers humorous comments on current events, popular culture, reading reddit articles, and life events.

 History

 Tyler and Brandt first teamed up at WSJW in Harrisburg, Pennsylvania, in February 1993.
-Previously, Tyler was hosting the afternoon show and Brandt was part of the "Starview Morning Show".
+Previously, Tyler hosted the afternoon show and Brandt was part of the "Starview Morning Show".
 The duo moved to KEZO in Omaha in August 1993.
-It became the top-rated morning show in Omaha in 1995 and has maintained that spot with the male 25-54 demographic.
+It became the top-rated morning show in Omaha in 1995 and maintained that spot with the male 25-54 demographic.
 The show began syndication in November 2006.
-The show is carried by the following stations: